moocfi/moocfi.github.io/courses/general/programming/google-groups.md

 ---
 Post your question to our Google Groups.
 You may also access it through [Google's interface](https://groups.google.com/forum/#!forum/moocfi).

-**Average response time is 2 working days.** For more immediate help and guidance please refer to the IRC (see IRC link on the right)
+At the moment, this is an *unofficial* support channel.
+For more immediate help and guidance please refer to the IRC (see IRC link on the right)

 <iframe id="forum_embed"